-- 1. we have extended the standard formalisms with input nodes to enable a measuretheoretically rigorous treatment of the families of probability distributions that result from perfect interventions; - 2. we allow for (sufficiently weak) cycles in structural causal models.
+- 1. we have extended the standard formalisms with input nodes to enable a measuretheoretically rigorous treatment of the families of probability distributions that result from perfect interventions; - 2. we allow for (sufficiently weak) cycles in structural causal models; - 3. we have taken lots of care to provide a high level of mathematical rigor and consistency; - 4. we emphasize the central role played by the Markov property in the theory.